theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 Kidding (actually, not so much).

-If you feel so inclined you could try a [Librem 5](https://puri.sm/products/librem-5/) or a [PinePhone](https://www.pine64.org/pinephone/).

-These phones are even shipping in late May 2020!

-Your phone (and habits) is probably the most difficult part to change.
+Your phone usage and habits are probably the most difficult to change.

-At the same time we are headed in the right direction, since I feel that manufacturers and the community behind are growing.

 Your phone might be the greatest pain point of your privacy, since it can be seen as an "extension" of yourself.
 You probably have it with you most of the time too.

+If you feel so inclined, you could try a [Librem 5](https://puri.sm/products/librem-5/) or a [PinePhone](https://www.pine64.org/pinephone/).

+*These phones are even shipping in late May 2020!*

+(Do you remember the FirefoxOS Phone?
+I remember as I got one for free when Firefox was beta-testing it, and it felt really weird at that time.)

+With these novel approaches and businesses around privacy oriented phones, I think we are headed in the right direction, since I feel that manufacturers and the community behind are growing year after year.

 # Website analytics